Virtual environment configuration requirements

 - Open the settings of each certificate and find the End date parameter.

 - If the parameter shows that the certificate will be valid for at least 30 days more, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -